drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

     loadTodos();
 });
 ```
 A modest 111 lines of code, including whitespace between functions.
-That is 0.95% the amount of code compared to the React version.
-That means that in this application we control 100% of the functional code, while the React version we control less than 99% of the code running in production.
+That is 0.95% of the amount of code compared to the React version.
+That means that in this application we control 100% of the functional code, while in the React version, we control less than 99% of the code running in production.
 Now I know this is a silly example, but I used it because a todo app is sort of like the "Hello, World!" of the SPA racket.
-I built the same app with Angular also, the result is double the size of React.
+I built the same app with Angular also, and the result is double the size of React.
 It uses 370KB of code to achieve the same result.

-So you may say that: Well, this really is a silly little example, and not what you build a SPA for...
+So you may say that: Well, this is a silly little example, and not what you build a SPA for...

-I took that argument at face value, and started building this blog.
-I gave myself the same restrictions as this todo app.
-No external libraries that I wouldn't also use with React or Angular, like FontAwesome, Bootstrap 5 and I use two more libraries.
-I could ommit these, but I will give you my reasoning in the next post!
+I took that argument at face value and started building this blog.
+I gave myself the same restrictions as this to-do app.
+No external libraries that I wouldn't also use with React or Angular, like FontAwesome, and Bootstrap 5 and I use two more libraries.
+I could omit these, but I will give you my reasoning in the next post!

 Stay tuned!